chingu-voyages/v8-bears-team-11/README.md

 - CRUD appoinments in calendar
 - Drag and Drop appoinments in calendar
 - Draggable modals
-- Global storage with hooks
+- Global state with react hooks

 ## Todo